gmkdigitalmedia/GA-Technologies-Tokyo-MLOps/technical_demo/README.md

-# GA Technologies MLOps Platform - Technical Demo
+# GP MLOps Platform - Technical Demo

 ## What This Actually Does